 There are four different types/series of beds, starting with the Classic Series and ending with the 360 Smart Beds.
 There are numerous models that offer different comfort options within each series.

 The beds tend to be popular with couples because they can be made with dual air chambers, so each person can adjust to their preferred setting without compromising.
+Make sure to check out our best mattresses for couples.

 Prices range depending on the series and model of each bed.
 The most basic model (c-2) retails for $899 for a Queen while the i-10 360 SmartBed will run you $4,999 for a Queen.